TONYIVCZ1/Flipper-Zero-IR/README.md

    /infrared/
    ```

-3. Safely eject the device and start experimenting.
+3. Safely eject the device and enjoying.

 ---